Acharya Devvrat

+Personal life

+Devvrat was born in Samalkha, then in East Punjab, now in Haryana.
+He is married to Darsana Devi.

+Governorship

-In August 2015, Devvrat was appointed as the Governor of Himachal Pradesh.
+In August 2015, Devvrat was appointed the Governor of Himachal Pradesh.
 He continued till 21 July 2019, when he was replaced by Kalraj Mishra.

-In June 2019, he was named as Governor of Gujarat replacing Om Prakash Kohli.
+In June 2019, he was named as Governor of Gujarat, replacing Om Prakash Kohli.

-Devvrat is married to Darsana Devi.
+In September 2025, Acharya took oath as the Governor of Maharashtra after being assigned the additional charge of the state.